juspay/hoogleverse/README.md

 ## Adding libraries

-Add your library to the `haskell-playground.cabal` file under the `build-depends` section, and then restart the above commands.
+Add the name of your library (from [Hackage](http://hackage.haskell.org/)) to the `haskell-playground.cabal` file under the `build-depends` section, and then restart the above commands.